Quantifying and controlling entanglement in the quantum magnet Cs$_2$CoCl$_4$

-At zero field the main contributions to the dynamical spin structure factor (DSF) are expected to come from the two-spinon continuum \cite{Muller1981,PhysRevLett.95.077201}, the bounds of which are drawn in Fig.~\ref{fig:spectrum:XXZ}a--b).
-At finite field the excitation branches begin to split (Fig.~\ref{fig:spectrum:XXZ}d,e), eventually decoupling the upper branch from the low-energy excitations, forming a high-energy feature at $\hbar\omega \geq 0.4$ meV.
-As noted in Ref.~\cite{PhysRevB.94.085136}, this feature is beyond the mean-field prediction \cite{PhysRevB.68.134431}.
-Here we see that it is present in the experimental material (panels d,g) and DMRG (panels e,h).
-The intensity of this high-energy feature weakens as $h_c$ is approached from below, and as Fig.~\ref{fig:spectrum:XXZ}j--k show, it disappears above $h_c$.
-To understand the origin of this high-energy feature, it is instructive to consider the dynamics at the factoring field $h_\mathrm{f}$.
-While the ground state is classical, the dynamics cannot be fully described using linear spin-wave theory (LSWT) \cite{PhysRevB.28.1529,PhysRevB.32.5845}.
-For the model in equation~\eqref{eq:HXXZ} it can be shown \cite{PhysRevB.32.5845} that the dynamics is LSWT-like only near $k=\pi$ for $S^{xx} \left( \hbar\omega\right)$, and near $k=0$ for $S^{yy} \left( k,\hbar\omega\right)$ and $S^{zz} \left( k,\hbar\omega\right)$.
-As Fig.~\ref{fig:spectrum:XXZ:hf} shows, this behavior agrees well with the DMRG result.
-The high-energy feature vanishes at the $k$ points where LSWT is exact, heavily suggesting its origins is in multi-magnon physics, as was proposed in Ref.~\cite{PhysRevB.94.085136}.
+At zero field the main contributions to the DSF come from the two-spinon continuum \cite{Muller1981,PhysRevLett.95.077201}, bounds of which are drawn in Fig.~\ref{fig:spectrum:XXZ}(a)--(b).
+At finite field the excitation branches begin to split [Fig.~\ref{fig:spectrum:XXZ}(d),(e)], eventually decoupling the upper branch from the low-energy excitations, forming a high-energy feature at $\hbar\omega \geq 0.4$ meV.
+As Ref.~\cite{PhysRevB.94.085136} noted, this feature is beyond the mean-field prediction \cite{PhysRevB.68.134431}.
+Here we see it is present in the experimental material [panels (d),(g)] and DMRG [panels (e),(h)].
+The intensity of this high-energy feature weakens as $h_c$ is approached from below, and as Fig.~\ref{fig:spectrum:XXZ}(j),(k) show, it disappears above $h_c$.
+To understand its origin, it is instructive to consider the factoring field.
+While the ground state at $h_\mathrm{f}$ is classical, the dynamics cannot be fully described using linear spin-wave theory (LSWT) \cite{PhysRevB.28.1529,PhysRevB.32.5845}.
+For Eq.~\eqref{eq:HXXZ} the dynamics is LSWT-like only near $k=\pi$ for $S^{xx} \left( k,\hbar\omega\right)$, and near $k=0$ for $S^{yy/zz} \left( k,\hbar\omega\right)$ \cite{PhysRevB.32.5845}.
+As Fig.~\ref{fig:spectrum:XXZ:hf} shows, this behavior agrees well with DMRG.
+The high-energy feature vanishes at $k$ points where LSWT is exact, heavily suggesting its origin is in multi-magnon physics, as proposed in Ref.~\cite{PhysRevB.94.085136}.